msoutopico/capps_doc/xdiff_doc.md

 | Original translation | The original/old translation  |
 | Edited translation   | The modified/new translation where you can see all track changes highlighted |

-Original translation = package 1 or file 1 or column 1 in the Excel \\
-Edited translation = package 2 or file 2 or column 2 in the Excel
+The "original translation" refers to the one extracted from package 1 or file 1 or column 1 in the Excel.
+The "edited translation" refers to the one extracted from package 2 or file 2 or column 2 in the Excel.

 ### 4.3.
 Filtering results